kkrt-labs/kakarot-rpc/README.md

 Some notes on `make devnet`:

-- you can run starknet-devnet, by running `make devnet` at the project root.
+- you can run a devnet, by running `make devnet` at the project root.

-- this will run a devnet, **with contracts automatically deployed**, so you don't have to do them manually (see below for list of contracts and addresses).
+- this will run a devnet by running katana, **with contracts automatically deployed**, so you don't have to do them manually (see below for list of contracts and addresses).

-- `.env.example` has environment variables corresponding to deployments on this devnet, you can copy it as it to `.env`.
+- it will use the values from `.env.example` file for deployment by default, but you can ovveride any variable that you want by passing it to docker { changing `.env.example` won't work as it was copied during build phase of the image }, you can see the `devnet` target in the `Makefile` of the project, and see how we are overriding STARKNET_NETWORK environment variable, in similar fashion, you can override any other environment variable.

+- the deployments and declarations for the devnet will be written to the `deployments/katana` folder inside your project root after a succesful run of the `make devnet` command.

 - feel free to run your own devnet if you are playing around with some custom changes to Kakarot.